atosystem/VisualTextPioneer/_posts/2022-12-01-visual-text-poineer.md

 ### Parameter-Efficient Tuning

-In this section we choose LLaMA Adapter<d-cite key="zhang2023llamaadapter"></d-cite> as the representative.
+In this section, we choose the LLaMA Adapter<d-cite key="zhang2023llamaadapter"></d-cite> as the representative.
-To incoporate visual information into pretrained LLMs, we can also use adatpers.
+To incorporate visual information into pretrained LLMs, we can also use adapters.
-Adapters are common techiniques for fintuning large model for downstream tasks.
+Adapters are common techniques for finetuning large models for downstream tasks.
-The main concept of adapters is that rather than tunning the entire model, we inject learnable light weight parameters in different layer of the large model.
+The main concept of adapters is that rather than tuning the entire model, we inject learnable lightweight parameters in different layers of the large model.
-By doing so, we can steer the pretrained model to a new dowstream task.
+By doing so, we can steer the pretrained model to a new downstream task.
-The advantage is that, by injecting adapters into deep layers of LLM, we can change the representation in different depth of the model without the need to update deep layers.
+The advantage is that, by injecting adapters into deep layers of LLM, we can change the representation in different depths of the model without the need to update deep layers.
+The visual information is integrated into the LLaMA model by adding different scales of CLIP image encoder<d-cite key="clip2021"></d-cite>  outputs to the learnable adapter prompts.

-In LLaMA Adapter, they propose a new training method **Zero-init Gated Attention**.
+In the LLaMA Adapter, they propose a new training method **Zero-init Gated Attention**.
-When fintuning with adapter in early training stage, it is often unstable.
+When fintuning with adapters in the early training stage, it is often unstable.
-The reason is that the pretrained model has not yet learned how to utilize the newly inject adapter modules.
+The reason is that the pretrained model has not yet learned how to utilize the newly injected adapter modules.
-To this end, in LLaMA adapter, the author intorduce a gate factor $$\alpha$$ on the adapter part of attention score before performing multiplying the values in attention layer.
+To this end, in the LLaMA adapter, the authors introduce a gating factor $$\alpha$$ on the adapter part of the attention score before multiplying the values in the attention layer.
 Their ablation studies further substantiate the advantage of this proposed method.

-The contributions of LLaMA can be summarized as follow:
+The contributions of LLaMA can be summarized as the following:
 * 1.2M tunable params required to achieve comparable abilities of 7B Alpaca(Fully fintuned on LLaMA 7B)
 * Train less than 1 hour on 8 A100 GPU 3x faster than Alpaca
 * More flexible to switch adapters than train the whole model
 * Enable to perform multimodal tasks: ScienceQA and COCO Captions
-* Zero-initialized Attention can mitigate early stage unstability and can be generalized to other traditional vision and language models
+* Zero-initialized Attention can mitigate early-stage unstability and can be generalized to other traditional vision and language models

 {% include figure.html path="assets/img/2022-12-01-visual-text-poineer/llama_adapter_overview.png" class="img-fluid" %}
 <div class="caption">
-The overview of LLaMA-Adapter Architecture
+The overview of LLaMA-Adapter Architecture.
 </div>

 #### Zero-Init Attention

-To mitigate early stage disturbance of adatption prompt.
-The author introduce a learnable gate factor on the attention score of adaption prompts’ positions.
+To mitigate early-stage disturbance of adapter prompt.
+The author introduces a learnable gate factor on the attention score of adaption prompts’ positions.
 Specifically, let’s take a closer look at the attention layer of LLaMA.

 {% include figure.html path="assets/img/2022-12-01-visual-text-poineer/llama_adapter_attention.png" class="img-fluid" %}

-Suppose we have $$K$$ adaption prompts prepended in the beginning of the original sequence (length=$$M+1$$), $$C$$ indicates the hidden dimension of the model.
+Suppose we have $$K$$ adaption prompts prepended at the beginning of the original sequence (length=$$M+1$$), $$C$$ indicates the hidden dimension of the model.
-Now, that's consider the last timestep for attention calculation.
+Now, let's consider the last timestep for attention calculation.
 $$\mathbf{Q}_t$$ is the query vector of the last timestep,
 $$\mathbf{K}_l$$ are the key vectors of the entire input sequence ($$K+M+1$$),
 $$\mathbf{V}_l$$ are the value vectors of the entire input sequence ($$K+M+1$$)

-To calculalte the attention score for the last timestep query to all keys $$\mathbf{S}_l$$, we simply do a dot product $$\mathbf{Q}_l$$ and $$\mathbf{K}_l$$ and normalize it by $$\sqrt{C}$$.
+To calculate the attention score for the last timestep query to all keys $$\mathbf{S}_l$$, we simply do a dot product $$\mathbf{Q}_l$$ and $$\mathbf{K}_l$$ and normalize it by $$\sqrt{C}$$.

-Notice that the upper part(first $$K$$ rows) of the attention scores $$\mathbf{S}_l$$ is affected by adaption prompt ($$[\mathbf{P}_1...\mathbf{P}_k]$$) while the rest of them aren't.
+Notice that the upper part(first $$K$$ rows) of the attention scores $$\mathbf{S}_l$$ is affected by adapter prompt ($$[\mathbf{P}_1...\mathbf{P}_k]$$) while the rest of them aren't.
-To let the model to gradually utilize the adaption prompt, the author multiply the upper part with a learnable gating factor $$\mathbf{g}_l$$.
+To let the model gradually utilize the adaption prompt, the author multiplies the upper part with a learnable gating factor $$\mathbf{g}_l$$.
 The softmax function is applied separately for the upper and lower parts of $$\mathbf{S}_l$$ rather than on the whole vector.
-The reason is that we don't want the values on the lower part(original attention) be affected by the values on the upper part(adapter prompts).
+The reason is that we don't want the values on the lower part(original attention) to be affected by the values on the upper part(adapter prompts).

 {% include figure.html path="assets/img/2022-12-01-visual-text-poineer/llama_adapter_attention1.png" class="img-fluid" %}

 <div class="caption">
-In their implemention code, the gating factor is different for each layer and each attention head.
+In their implementation code, the gating factor is different for each layer and each attention head.
 </div>

-Finally, the modified attention scores are then used to perform weighted sum over the entire values vector sequence to get the final hidden state for the last timestep.
+Finally, the modified attention scores are then used to perform a weighted sum over the entire values vector sequence to get the final hidden state for the last timestep.
-To sum up, if the gating factor is 0, it is a oridinary attention calculation.
-The author initialized the gating factor as 0, which is also the reason why its dubbed as **zero-init** attention.
+To sum up, if the gating factor is 0, it is an ordinary attention calculation.
+The author initialized the gating factor as 0, which is also the reason why it's dubbed as **zero-init** attention.

-The author further conduct some ablation experiments to justify the effectiveness of **zero-init** attention.
+The author further conducted some ablation experiments to justify the effectiveness of **zero-init** attention.

 1. The final performance on ScienceQA